fukaraca/worth2watch/README.md

 - You can manage contents with admin role by adding with IMDB-ID, raw-JSON and delete content by IMDB-ID
 - Users can add/delete movie/series to their Favorites and search by genre and content name
 - On public access, any guest can request movies list , a specific movie, series list, a specific series along with its seasons and episodes.
 Additionally, the guest can search by genre and content name.
-- Dockerized PostgreSQL and Redis by docker-compose. (application will be Dockerized)
+- Dockerized application, PostgreSQL and Redis by docker-compose.

 ## Get Started